make-all/tuya-local/README.md

 ### Warning

-Please note, this component has currently only been tested with the Goldair GPPH (inverter), GPDH420 (dehumidifier), and GCPF315 fan, however theoretically it should also work with GEPH and GPCV heater devices, may work with the GPDH440 dehumidifier and any other Goldair heaters, dehumidifiers or fans based on the Tuya platform.
+Please note, this component has currently only been tested with the Goldair GPPH (inverter), GPDH420 (dehumidifier), and GCPF315 fan, however theoretically it should also work with GECO, GEPH and GPCV heater devices, may work with the GPDH440 dehumidifier and any other Goldair heaters, dehumidifiers or fans based on the Tuya platform.

+GPCV support is based on feedback from etamtlosz on Issue #27 GECO support is based on work in KiLLeRRaT/homeassistant-goldair-climate and the feature set from the online manual for these heaters.
+GEPH heaters appear to be the same as the GECO270, so may also work with this setting.
+This heater is almost compatible with the GPCV but without the Low/High mode.

 ---